bluewave-labs/verifywise/README.md

 - [Join our Discord channel](https://discord.com/invite/d3k3E4uEpR) to ask your questions and get the latest announcemnets.
 - [Need to talk to someone](https://verifywise.ai/contact)?
 Get with us to see the latest demo, or [click here](https://app.verifywise.ai) to experience the demo yourself.
+- [Read our documentation](https://verifywise.ai/user-guide/) to understand features and capabilities

 ## Screenshots